Edit on Github

 Introduction

-Every trip is unique and poses individual security concerns owing to the diverse amount of specific threats which may arise based on factors such as the nature of the assignment, the destination, and the origin or transfer ports involved in the trip.
+Every trip is unique and poses different security concerns owing to the diverse amount of specific threats which may arise based on factors such as the nature of the assignment, the destination, and the route you take.
 That being said, there are nonetheless baseline digital security considerations which generally apply to most travel.

-It’s up to you to decide which digital security measures to implement while traveling, but keep in mind that the overarching aim is to protect not just yourself or your newsroom, but also your sources who are oftentimes the ones rendered the most vulnerable when journalists don’t follow digital security recommendations.
+It’s up to you to decide which digital security measures to implement while traveling.
+The main aim is to protect not just yourself or your newsroom, but also your sources who are oftentimes the ones rendered the most vulnerable when journalists don’t follow digital security recommendations.

 Travel Devices and Accounts

-If you are reusing burner devices which have previously been used by you or someone else, make sure you “reformat” or “reset” the devices prior to use.
+If the travel device has already been used, make sure you first wipe or factory reset it.
 You can readily find instructions for how to do so for various models of hardware.
-Reformatting or resetting the device helps ensure that there is no easily-recoverable past data on the device.
+Resetting the device helps ensure that there is no easily-recoverable past data on the device.

-When acquiring burner travel devices, if possible also acquire privacy screens for the devices, which minimize the visibility of your device screens to on-lookers.
+You can also buy privacy screens for the devices, which make it harder for someone next to you see the contents of your screen.
 Keep the privacy screens on your devices at all times, including when in seemingly private spaces such as hotel rooms, which may be subject to surveillance.

-If you do need to check your work or personal accounts while on your trip, do so only once you have arrived at your staying location (such as your hotel) at your destination, not while en-route.
-Do not check your usual accounts while at or approaching your port of entry such as at the airport or train station.
-Additionally, it may be best to use a trusted VPN when accessing sensitive accounts, whilst keeping in mind that VPN traffic may also draw unwanted attention to yourself.
+If you do need to check your work or personal accounts while on your trip, do so only once you have arrived at your staying location (such as your hotel) at your destination.
+Do not check your usual accounts while at or approaching a place where you could be searched, such as an airport or train station.
+Don’t forget that using a VPN might also attract additional scrutiny in some places; do some research on how widely accepted they are and if there aren’t any laws against using them.

 Apps